headphonejames/gr-oss-hugo/content/en/gresearch.md

 title: "What we do"
 date: "2022-09-28T08:01:09-07:00"
 draft: false
-description: "G-Research Open Source Systems"
+description: "G-Research Open Source Software"

 ---
 We are the open source team at [G-Research Systems](https://www.gresearch.co.uk/).
 We have a large and wide range of impact in the Open Source ecosystem.